wormhole-foundation/wormhole-docs/learn/messaging/gateway.md

 The Gateway's primary function is to unify liquidity within the Cosmos network, which is essential for the seamless operation of dApps.
 Additionally, its integration with the [Global Accountant](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0011_accountant.md){target=\_blank} ensures accurate asset tracking and balances, reinforcing the integrity of cross-chain transactions.

-This guide details the core components of the Gateway, outlines the message flow within the Gateway, and explains how the Inter-Blockchain Communication (IBC) protocol is integrated throughout these processes.
+This guide details the core components of the Gateway, outlines the message flow within the Gateway, and explains how the IBC protocol is integrated throughout these processes.

 ## Cross-Chain Transaction Flow